zoom-studio/react-menu-list/README.md

 ### MenuListInspector

 This component lets you manipulate and listen to events from descendant MenuList elements.
-The primary use of this component is to allow a MenuButton to detect when a MenuList provided to it has been clicked on.
+See the Events section for more information.
+This component is used by MenuButton to detect when a MenuList provided to it has been clicked on, and by SubMenuItem to trigger highlighting its submenu.

 A MenuListInspector supports the following props: